-This two-day workshop is designed for researchers, graduate students, and faculty who have a basic foundation in qualitative research methods and would like to learn how to use ATLAS.ti qualitative data analysis (QDA) software to its fullest potential.
-Participants will be introduced to the principles of five-level QDA for "harnessing ATLAS.ti powerfully."
+This two-day workshop is designed for new and experienced researchers who have a basic foundation in qualitative methods and would like to learn how to use ATLAS.ti qualitative data analysis (QDA) software to its fullest potential.
+Participants will be introduced to the principles of five-level QDA for "harnessing ATLAS.ti powerfully" (Woolf & Silvers, forthcoming).

 The workshop will start with a comprehensive overview of how ATLAS.ti has been designed and how it works, followed by hands-on activities designed to teach straightforward and sophisticated uses of the software.
 By the end of the two days, participants will be able to use ATLAS.ti powerfully by organizing, exploring, analyzing, and interrogating a variety of data types.